pinkpixel-dev/taskflow-mcp/OVERVIEW.md

    - `approved`: Boolean indicating if the task completion has been approved by the user
    - `completedDetails`: Optional details about how the task was completed
    - `subtasks`: Array of Subtask objects
+   - `dependencies`: Optional array of Dependency objects

-2. **RequestEntry**: Represents a user request with properties:
+5. **RequestEntry**: Represents a user request with properties:
    - `requestId`: Unique identifier for the request
    - `originalRequest`: The original text of the user's request
    - `splitDetails`: Optional detailed breakdown of the request
    - `tasks`: Array of Task objects
    - `completed`: Boolean indicating if the entire request has been completed and approved
+   - `dependencies`: Optional array of Dependency objects
+   - `notes`: Optional array of Note objects

-3. **TaskFlowFile**: The top-level structure that contains an array of requests.
+6. **TaskFlowFile**: The top-level structure that contains an array of requests.

 ### Workflow